 After your first solo flight comes to stage 3, likely, you went to a different airport within 25 nautical miles, a couple of times accompanied by your flight instructor.

 After a couple of flights, your flight instructor will endorse you for a solo flight to a different airport within 25 nautical miles.

 Stage 4: Solo cross country endorsements.

-Endorsement fora a long cross country flight means now you can fly to airports within 150 nautical miles radius.
+Endorsement for a long cross-country flight means now you can fly to airports within a 150 nautical miles radius.

 This endorsement might come after having at least one flight within 150 nautical miles with your flight instructor.

 If your flight instructor doesn’t trust you for a solo cross country flight, they will not endorse for solo cross country.